-Tristan Bancks is a children’s and teen author with a background in acting and filmmaking.
-His books include the My Life series, Mac Slater (Australia and US) and Two Wolves (On the Run in the US), a crime-mystery novel for middle-graders.
+Tristan Bancks is a children’s and teen author who started out as an actor and filmmaker.
+His books include the Tom Weekly series, Mac Slater (Australia and US) and Two Wolves (On the Run in the US), a crime-mystery novel for middle-graders.
 Two Wolves won Honour Book in the 2015 Children’s Book Council of Australia Book of the Year Awards and was shortlisted for the Prime Minister’s Literary Awards.
 It also won the YABBA and KOALA Children’s Choice Awards.
-Tristan’s new books are My Life & Other Weaponised Muffins (February 2017), a fifth book of weird-funny-gross, semi-autobiographical short stories and The Fall (May 2017), a new thriller novel for ages 10+ which is shortlisted for the 2018 Adelaide Festival Awards for Literature.
-My Life & Other Failed Experiments is due for release in July 2018.
+Tristan’s latest book is The Fall (May 2017), a new thriller novel for ages 10+, a 2018 CBCA Notable Book and shortlisted for the 2018 Adelaide Festival Awards for Literature.
+His next book, Tom Weekly: My Life & Other Failed Experiments is out in July 2018.
 Tristan is excited by the future of storytelling and inspiring others to create.
 You can connect with him, learn more about his books, play games, watch videos and help him try to change the world here at www.tristanbancks.com

-Here’s a short video about new thriller novel THE FALL (29 May 2017, Penguin Random House Australia)
+Here’s a short video about new thriller novel THE FALL (Penguin Random House Australia).

 LIKES: Writing, reading, watching movies, playing sport, the beach, ice cream, tacos, theme parks, funny people, lightning storms, travel, simplicity, New York City, spicy food, eating watermelon, making movies, drinking smoothies, mountain-biking, listening to Keane, Band of Horses, Phoenix, Foals and Flight Facilities.
 Supporting Room to Read, sleeping, discovering a new city, getting lost in a story, Ben and Jerry’s New York Super Fudge Chunk.